This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Batter Consistency: If you are using a sugar substitute, it may absorb more liquid, which may make the muffin batter dry.
 If this happens, add another tablespoon of milk.

 - Muffin Liners: If you don’t have a silicone non-stick muffin pan, add parchment paper liners to a muffin tin.
-Using parchment liners helps the muffins not stick to the liners.
+Using parchment liners helps prevent the muffins from sticking to the liners.

 These blueberry muffins made with cottage cheese are healthy.
 There is no oil or butter in this recipe.
 To further lighten up these muffins, you can use fat-free or low-fat cottage cheese.
 The cottage cheese makes these muffins higher in protein than many traditional muffins.
 You can also make them sugar-free by using your favorite sugar-free sweetener.